smlhelp/book/src/concepts/mods.md

 behavior to what we should expect them to do.

-**NOTE**: Sometimes, there are constraints beyond simply being the same "mathematical function" - that is, defining the same outputs on the same inputs.
-Sometimes we are asked for the implementation of a function, running in only less than \( O(n^2) \) asymptotic time.
+**NOTE**: Sometimes, there are constraints beyond simply being the same "mathematical function" - that is, defining the same outputs on the same inputs.and Sometimes we are asked for the implementation of a function, running in only less than \( O(n^2) \) asymptotic time.
 Even in cases like these, however, there are always still _superficial_ differences that our implementation allows for - for